Release Date: 8/21/2015

 The Slingshot 3.1 test includes three: Test 1 uses particles and post-processing effects that are very GPU heavy.
 Test 2 consists of volumetric illumination, and then Test 3 is a physics test for the CPU.
 All of this is rendered in 1440p which is higher than your standard 1080p; quite impressive.
 The iPhone 6 Plus in comparison is about 70 down the list with a score below 1,000.

 IceStorm Unlimited shows the Note 5 is extremely powerful when it comes to Open ES 2.0 rendering at 720p.
 IceStorm is a benchmark that can give a more even and balanced test over nearly every device that has been released in the past 3 years.
 The Note 5 actually outperforms some tablets and laptops which is extremely impressive.
-The IceStorm Unlimited test consists of three: Test 1 stresses the GPU with vertices while Test 2 uses a lot of pixels on screen.
+The IceStorm Unlimited test consists of three: Test 1 stresses the GPU with vertices while Test 2 uses a lot of pixels on the screen.
 Test 3 is a physics test to stress the CPU.
 The iPhone 6 Plus about 100 down the list with a score of around 17,000.

 PCMark is actually a benchmark for everyday use of the phone from video streaming, read/write access speed, web browsing, photo editing, and typing.
 This benchmark shows that the Galaxy Note 5 outperforms tablets and laptops which is once again very impressive.
 The buttery smooth operation of the Note 5 just can’t be stressed enough.
 This is the fastest and smoothest phone I have ever used, and that’s not just because the phone is new.
 The PCMark app is not available for the iPhone so a comparison can’t be done.

 Samsung continues to improve on the iconic S-Pen that the Note series is famous for.
 How could they improve on the excellent Note 4 S-Pen?
 Well, they found a way, by making the S-Pen more sturdy using thicker plastic making it less like a toothpick.
-The button is much smaller, but more responsive, and the pen also has a new metallic look.
-Ideally the best thing would be to make it out of metal, but maybe another time.
-For now we have a fantastic new pen that is more responsive and more sensitive than ever before.
+The button is much smaller but more responsive, and the pen also has a new metallic look.
+Ideally, the best thing would be to make it out of metal, but maybe another time.
+For now, we have a fantastic new pen that is more responsive and more sensitive than ever before.
 The bottom of the pen clicks in (think a clicky pen) so it lays flush with the phone.

 What’s a stylus without good software?
 The S-Pen software suite has actually been improved in many ways I didn’t think would happen.
 My favorite new feature is the lock screen write.
 Just eject the pen and start writing on the black screen with white ink.
 You can save your note or delete to go straight to the standard lock screen.
 This is great for taking quick notes when launching the suite isn’t an option.

-Outside of the lock screen writing is a more advanced and much faster suite of options.
+Outside of the lock screenwriting is a more advanced and much faster suite of options.
 The usual four apps are back that we are familiar with, but with new features.
-The most notable is the scroll capture in the screen capture app.
+The most notable is the scrolling capture in the screen capture app.
 This allows you to save large sections of texts or an entire webpage.
 However, a huge feature has been removed and I don’t understand why.
 The smart select does not detect what kind of content you are selecting anymore and rather just lets you save the content as only an image.
 Why this was taken out is unknown, but it’s a slight setback that may annoy some people.

 Air Command now lets you add two of your own shortcuts to the list of four which is a nice touch.
 The air command icon is also always on screen so you actually don’t always have to click the pen button.
 Thanks to the buttery smooth operation speeds everything comes up instantly with no lag, and my S-Pen experience has never been better.
 I would have liked to see more features or a new Air Command app, but don’t fix it if it ain’t broke.